Research

 Book Consultation

-The 8 key steps in the research process are: (1) select and define a research topic; (2) conduct a preliminary literature search; (3) collect and organise research materials; (4) critically evaluate sources for credibility; (5) take systematic notes and manage references; (6) formulate and write the research paper; (7) cite all sources using the required style (APA, MLA, IEEE, Vancouver); and (8) proofread, revise, and submit.
-In 2026, AI tools assist steps 2, 5, and 8 — but cannot replace expert judgement at steps 1, 3, 4, 6, and 7.
+The 8 key steps in the research process are: (1) select and define a research topic; (2) conduct a preliminary literature search; (3) collect and organise research materials; (4) critically evaluate sources for credibility; (5) take systematic notes and manage references; (6) formulate and write the research paper; (7) cite all sources using the required style; and (8) proofread, revise, and submit.

 8-Step Research Process Overview (2026)